swak/8th-ndn-hackathon.github.io/hacks.md

 **Tasks**

-We have broken the implementation design into several tasks defined on Redmine, including discovery Interest indication (#4355), prefix announcement for self-learning (#4280), measurement table for self-learning and self- learning forwarding strategy (#4279).
-In addition, this task is blocked by the task of giving strategy authority over Data (#4290).
+We have broken the implementation design into several tasks defined on Redmine, including discovery Interest indication (#4355), prefix announcement for self-learning (#4280), measurement table for self-learning, and self-learning forwarding strategy (#4279).

+In addition, this task is blocked by the task of giving strategy authority over Data packets (#4290).

 **Required Knowledge for Participants**

-C++
+C++11

 **Expected Outcome**